yininghase/multi-agent-control/README.md

 You can also change the number of vehicles and obstacles in the scene by modifying the list [here](./configs/visualize_attention.yaml#L23).
 By default, it is 5 vehicles and 0 obstacle.

+## Supplementary

+Here we provide details of the U-Net inspired attention mechanism, ablation studies on the contribution of the different components of the model and run time comparison in our supplementary.